pipedrive/custom-app-surfaces-sdk/README.md

 ## Initialization

-In order to display a custom app surface to the user, the SDK has to be initialized.
+In order to display a custom UI extension to a user, this SDK has to be initialized.
-In the iframe request, query id attribute is passed, which has to be provided to SDK constructor.
+In the iframe request, query id attribute is passed, which has to be provided to the SDK constructor.
 The SDK will try to read it from the URL query.
 If the URL is modified (e.g. with redirects), then it has to be passed manually.

 ```javascript
 import SurfaceSDK from '@pipedrive/custom-app-surfaces-sdk';